pawap90/blog-articles/20210326-chrome-extension-manifest-v3/20210326-chrome-extension-manifest-v3.md

 ### The new `declarativeNetRequest` API handles **Network request modification**.

 This new API is focused on privacy.
-The request will still be able to be modified and blocked in a privacy-preserving way.
+The request will still be able to be modified and blocked, but in a privacy-preserving way.

 This API is an improvement from the old `webRequest` API that fixes privacy, performance, and compatibility issues.

 ### Remotely-hosted code is no longer allowed
 This change came to improve security.
 Since all the code will be available in the extension package, extensions will be more reliably and efficiently reviewed before they are made available for the users.